unahouExosite/docs/widget/README.md

 #### Portal Resources Example

-Here's an example custom widget configuration based on the example device that comes in community Portals.
+The above section defines the individual parts of the portals resources object passed to the widget function.
+Let's bring that together by looking at a concrete example.
+Here's an custom widget configured to load the temperature in Antarctica from the virtual device that comes with a new Portals Community account.

 ![Widget Config Example](images/widget_config_example.png)